Are you planning to visit Sayulita in Mexico?

 Playa Los Muertos

-Playa Los Muertos or Beach of the Dead probably holds this name as there’s a cemetery behind.
-It’s pretty colourful though and the beach is just delightful.
+Playa Los Muertos, or the Beach of the Dead, probably has this name because there’s a cemetery behind it.
+It’s pretty colourful, though, and the beach is just delightful.

-Several food stalls substitute for the lack of restaurants and bars.
+Several food stalls are a substitute for the lack of restaurants and bars.
 Enjoy the best of local seafood here!

 Playa Carricitos

 Playa Carricitos looks simply fabulous and often tends to be empty.
-It lies 40 minutes by foot from central Sayulita and the path access goes through the jungle.
+It is 40 minutes by foot from central Sayulita, and the path to it goes through the jungle.

 Playa Carricitos is a stunning place to watch the sunsets southwest of Sayulita.
-Waves tend to be pretty strong so it’s not the most appropriate for swimming.
-There are no services here so bring your own snacks and water.
+The waves tend to be pretty strong, so it’s not the most appropriate place for swimming.
+There are no services here, so bring your own snacks and water.

 Playa Malpaso